Investment Fund Activity in US Debt Restructurings

 - In re Pioneer Energy Services Corp

-Hedge fund and private equity fund participation in US debt restructurings has proliferated since the 2008 financial crisis.
-Funds specialising in distressed investments now appear in almost every large US debt restructuring and often play a significant role in shaping the course and outcome of the restructuring.
+Private equity and hedge fund participation in US debt restructurings has proliferated since the 2008 financial crisis.
+Funds specialising in distressed investments now appear in almost every large US debt restructuring and often play a significant role in shaping its course and outcome.
+This trend shows no signs of stopping, particularly in light of the growth of direct lending and private credit.
 Investment funds continue to be a strong force in Chapter 11, as sophisticated investors are adept at finding creative ways to maximise their returns.
-This chapter examines some of the investment strategies that funds have deployed in response to current market conditions and the impact of such funds’ roles in large Chapter 11 cases and debt restructurings.
+This article examines some of the investment strategies that funds have deployed in response to current market conditions and the impact of such funds’ roles in large Chapter 11 cases and debt restructurings.

 The global financial crisis that began in September 2008 precipitated a huge increase in Chapter 11 filings: nearly 20 times more debt was restructured through Chapter 11 in 2008 and 2009 than in the two preceding years.
 Not only did the total number of bankruptcy filings increase, but the size and complexity of companies seeking bankruptcy protection also grew considerably.
 Yet this unprecedented upswing occurred at a time when banks and other traditional lenders were themselves struggling with the impacts of the financial crisis (and, later, with the regulatory repercussions that significantly scaled back their ability to invest in distressed situations).
 Non-traditional lenders, such as investment funds – both private equity and hedge funds – stepped into the resulting funding gap.
 Unlike traditional banks, investment funds are subject to significantly less regulatory oversight and reporting obligations.
-This gives them greater flexibility in their investment strategies, which, in the economic downturn, meant that they had a greater appetite for and ability to invest in distressed situations.
+This gives them greater flexibility in their investment strategies, which has led to an explosion in private credit and direct lending since the financial crisis.
+And during periods of increased restructuring activity, such as the months following the outbreak of the covid-19 pandemic, investment funds have had a greater appetite for and ability to invest in distressed situations.

-Today, investment funds play diverse and varied roles in Chapter 11 cases.
+Today, investment funds play diverse and varied roles in debt restructurings.
 They:

 - invest in every level of a debtor’s capital structure;